Chihuahuan raven

-The Chihuahuan raven (Corvus cryptoleucus) is a species of crow in the family Corvidae that is native to the United States and Mexico.
+The Chihuahuan raven (Corvus cryptoleucus) is a species in the family Corvidae that is native to the United States and Mexico.

 Description

 The proportions resemble the common raven with a heavy bill, but is about the same size as a carrion crow, or slightly larger than the American crow (44–51 cm long).
 The plumage is all-black with a rich purple-blue gloss in good light.
 Like the forest raven, little raven, fan-tailed raven and Australian raven, it is one of the smaller raven species.
 The larger species of raven are the common raven, thick-billed raven, white-necked raven and brown-necked raven, with the common and thick-billed ravens being the world's largest raven species and the little and fan-tailed ravens being the smallest.
 The Chihuahuan raven is similar in appearance to the Australian raven, although with dark brown irises and whiter feather bases.
-The nasal bristles extend farther down the top of the bill than in any other Corvus species to about two-thirds the length.
+The nasal bristles extend further down the top of the bill than in any other Corvus species to about two-thirds the length.
 In addition, the Chihuahuan raven is similar in appearance to the white-necked raven of east Africa because the base of the neck has feathers that are white-ish (seen only when ruffled in strong wind).
 The bill, legs and feet are black.